firepenguindisopanda/igd-api/README.md

 - cors options file
 - db config file for postgresql

+## Routes Documentation

+Routes thh=at provide users with data.

 ## ToDo

 - [ ] setup models for new tables